OF THE ANCIENT CAPITAL OF HUE - VIETNAM NATIONAL CHARACTERISTICS AND FOREIGN INFLUENCES

 population development of the town, many constructions have been carried out.

-new buildings, especially those of which are located along the Huong River's banks and the
+buildings, especially those which are located along the Huong River's banks and the

 degrading of some ancient monuments (due to the local climate extremities and former

-The city natural enviornment has not been damaged as seriously as in other localities in
+The city natural environment has not been damaged as seriously as in other localities in

-Secretary of UNESCO regarded Hus as "a masterpiece of urban poetry".
-In
+General Secretary of UNESCO regarded Hue as "a masterpiece of urban

-environment, the beauty of the exceptional architecture and decorated buildings are a
+with the natural environment, the beauty of the exceptional architecture and decorated

-the architecture heritage of Hue is being financially invested by Vietnamese government
+values.
+At present, the architecture heritage of Hue is being financially invested